jenniverse/jennybrain.com/_posts/2022-09-26-languages-and-dialects.md

 <br>

-### *Speakers of endangered languages don't need to abanbon their heritage languages to acquire another major language.*
+### *Speakers of endangered languages don't need to abandon their heritage languages to acquire another major language.*

 <br>
 <br>